stfc/PSyclone/doc/developers.rst

 Cells
 -----

-The dynamo0.3 api currently assumes that all kernels which support iterating over cells work internally on a column of cells.
+The Dynamo0.3 API currently assumes that all kernels which support iterating over cells work internally on a column of cells.
 This means that PSyclone need only be concerned with iterating over cell-columns in the horizontal.
 As a result the LFRic infrastructure presents the mesh information to PSyclone as if the mesh were 2-dimensional.
 From now on this 2D view will be assumed i.e. a cell will actually be a column of cells.
-The LFRic infrastracture provides a global 2D cell number from 1 to the number of cells.
+The LFRic infrastracture provides a global 2D cell index from 1 to the number of cells.

-For example, a simple quadrilateral element mesh with 4 cells might be numbered in the following way.
+For example, a simple quadrilateral element mesh with 4 cells might be indexed in the following way.

 .. image:: cells_global.png
 	   :width: 120

-When the distributed memory option is switched on in the dynamo0.3 api (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
-In this case the LFRic infrastructure maintains the global cell number and adds a unique local cell number from 1 to the number of cells in each partition, including any halo cells.
+When the distributed memory option is switched on in the Dynamo0.3 API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
+In this case the LFRic infrastructure maintains the global cell index and adds a unique local cell index from 1 to the number of cells in each partition, including any halo cells.

-An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being coloured red for clarity.
-An example local numbering scheme is also provided below the cells.
-Notice the local numbering is set-up such that owned cells have lower numbers than halo cells.
+An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being coloured red.
+An example local indexing scheme is also provided below the cells.
+Notice the local indexing scheme emsures that owned cells have lower indicess than halo cells.

 .. image:: cells_distributed.png
 	   :width: 200